-Honour and Glory Unto Him.
+Honour and Glory Unto him.

-N Revelation V, that great worship scene. beginning some day in heaven and going on into future ages, we read of the Lamb to whom honor and glory are due. alone is worthy.
-And every heart who knows Him rejoicing in His love, cries out.
-"Thou art worthy!"
-Yea, the sweetsong for the redeemed soul is outburst of praise, which we find on the threshold of His own Revelation.
-Him that loveth us and washed us from our sins in His own blood and hath made us kings and priests unto God and His Father: to him be glory and dominion forever and ever.
+IN Revelation V, that great worship scene, beginning some day in heaven and going on into future ages, we read of the Lamb to whom honor and glory are due.
+He alone is worthy.
+And every heart who knows Him rejoicing in His love, cries out, "Thou art worthy!"
+Yea, the sweetest song for the redeemed soul is the outburst of praise, which we find on the threshold of His own Revelation.
+"Unto Him that loveth us and washed us from our sins in His own blood and hath made us kings and priests unto God and His Father; to him be glory and dominion forever and ever.
 Amen."
 Soon the great worship John beheld prophetically may become reality.